When will Enterprise Architect 13.5 be released officially?

 Are you able to review geodatabase design or BABOK artifacts in design review via WebEA?

 Yes.
-There is no restriction on the type of models that you can view or comment on via WebEA.
+There is no restriction on the types of models that you can view or comment on via WebEA.

 Although doing reviews of solutions is a good thing, where is the capability [for an enterprise architect] to see how many reviews were done last week, with what results?
 Where can we store standards, how does this tool interact with a portfolio management tool, etc.?

 Although the example we used involved the review of a specific solution for the Book Lending system, Enterprise Architect’s Review elements can be applied at any level within the model repository.
-The Review could be on a business process, a top-level package that represents an entire enterprise architecture view, a third-party industry reference model, etc.
+The Review could be, for example, on a business process, a top-level package that represents an entire enterprise architecture view, or a third-party industry reference model.

 Regarding a report on how many reviews were conducted last week and their results, the Manage Reviews window provides a list of all reviews in the model, showing the start and end dates and review status among other fields.
 We will consider making these fields sortable in future as well.
 Because each Review is an element in the model, the results can be conveniently stored and displayed via the element’s notes field or as part of a document that is stored with that element in the repository.
 This image shows an example of the Manage Reviews window providing a summary, and the Notes window displaying results that were entered into the Review element’s Notes field.

 Regarding standards: There are many ways to incorporate these into the model repository, depending on the nature of the standard.
-For example, there are numerous industry reference models that are already developed in Enterprise Architect (for power networks, geospatial data, telco, etc), so you can directly include those reference models as part of your own corporate model repository.
+For example, there are numerous industry reference models that are already developed in Enterprise Architect (such as for power networks, geospatial data or telco), so you can directly include those reference models as part of your own corporate model repository.
 For internal corporate standards, you might use Enterprise Architect’s built-in Document Artifacts to store them, or drop office documents directly into the repository.

 Integration with Portfolio Management tools is not provided out-of-the-box, though you might use a third-party extension or add-in for Enterprise Architect to achieve this.